 4. In the opened window click "Next".

 5. Select one of the available Restore Points and click "Next" (this will restore your computer system to an earlier time and date, prior to the ransomware infiltrating your PC).

 6. In the opened window click "Yes".

-7. After restoring your computer to a previous date download and scan your PC with a recommended anti-spyware software to eliminate any left remnants of Palestinian Civil Police Force ransomware virus.
+7. After restoring your computer to a previous date, download and scan your PC with recommended malware removal software to eliminate any remnants of the Palestinian Civil Police Force ransomware virus.

-Other tools known to remove Palestinian Civil Police Force ransomware virus:
+Other tools known to remove the Palestinian Civil Police Force ransomware virus: